|Title:||Assistant Coach - Wide Receivers|

-Joe Villapiano, Harvard’s recruiting coordinator and wide receivers coach, is in his ninth season as a member of the Crimson coaching staff in 2013.
+Joe Villapiano, Harvard’s recruiting coordinator and wide receivers coach, is in his 10th season as a member of the Crimson coaching staff in 2014.

 Villapiano recruits the western section of the United States, including California and Arizona.
 He returned to coaching the wide receivers in 2012 after spending the previous four years with the running backs.
 He has served previous stints coaching the wide receivers and the defensive backs.